 The Joint Explanatory Statement accompanying the Consolidated Appropriations Act, 2008 (P.L.
 110-161) provided the FCC with \$2.5 million for the digital television consumer education and outreach initiative, an increase of \$1 million over the Administration's FY2008 budget request.
+Additionally, the FCC requested and received approval from the House and Senate Appropriations Committees to reprogram \$12 million of unspent FY2008 funds for DTV consumer education.51 Therefore, with reprogrammed funding, the total FY2008 level is \$14.5 million for the FCC's DTV consumer education activities.

 In the Administration's FY2009 budget proposal, the FCC requested \$20 million for DTV education and outreach.
 On June 25, 2008, the House Committee on Appropriations approved \$20 million for FCC DTV education as part of the FY2009 Financial Services and General Government appropriations.
 On July 10, 2008 the Senate Committee on Appropriations also approved \$20 million for the FCC's FY2009 DTV consumer education and outreach.
-The \$20 million for DTV public education is reportedly being considered for insertion into a Continuing Resolution expected to be taken up by Congress to keep the federal government operating past September 30, 2008.29
+P.L.
+110-329, the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009, provides \$20 million to the FCC for DTV public education through March 6, 2009.